zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 \end{aligned}
 $$

-and (evgenii: explain this better?)
+and (evgenii: explain this better? put 17.116 here? factor out all the identities for re-usability!)

 $$ \tag{17.70}
 \begin{aligned}